MichaelCade/90DaysOfDevOps/Days/day35.md

 ![](Images/Day35_Git9.png)

-We can also check the status of our repository by using `git status` this shows we have nothing to commit and we can add a new file called samplecode.ps1.
+We can also check the status of our repository by using `git status` this shows we have nothing to commit and we can add a new file called sample code.ps1.
 If we then run the same `git status you will see that we file to be committed.

 ![](Images/Day35_Git10.png)

-Add our new file using the `git add samplecode.ps1` command and then we can run `git status` again and see our file is ready to be committed.
+Add our new file using the `git add sample code.ps1` command and then we can run `git status` again and see our file is ready to be committed.

 ![](Images/Day35_Git11.png)